Roman Army during the Pax Romana: Pay

 A significant benefit of the centurion's role was the authority to impose fees for exemption from fatigue duty.
 Otho sought to rectify this imbalance by allocating a grant from the treasury that was equivalent to the deficit, thereby aiming to augment the remuneration of centurions.
 The primi ordines are presumed to have received a pay that was double that of ordinary centurions, and the primus pilus received a pay that was twice as much again.
 All financial incentives, including bounties, donations and discharge grants, would be allocated in proportion to the specific circumstances of each case.
 Upon discharge, a primus pilus would have received a sufficient amount to acquire equestrian status, which is defined as a property qualification of 400,000 sestertii.Praetorians earned three times the basic legionary rate Praetorian officers were presumably paid three times the rates of equivalent ranks in the legions.
 Praetorians received a lump sum on retirement, almost twice the amount given to legionaries who had completed more stipendia.
 Like other Roman soldiers, Pretorians were subject to deductions from pay.

 The pay for auxiliary troops in the Roman military varied depending on their role, unit type, and rank.
 Cavalrymen (equites) received higher pay than infantrymen (pedites), and a transfer from the infantry to the cavalry section of a cohors equitata (a mixed infantry and cavalry cohort) was considered a promotion.
 Soldiers in an ala (a purely cavalry unit) earned even higher wages than the cavalrymen of a mixed cohort, indicating a hierarchy of pay within the cavalry branch.
 Certain ranks, such as principales (junior officers) and those in specific junior posts, were entitled to enhanced pay.
 These included sesquiplicarii, who received pay-and-a-half, and duplicarii, who earned double pay.

 The exact amount of basic pay for auxiliary troops remains uncertain, and there is ongoing debate among historians about whether non-citizen auxiliary infantry received the same salary as legionaries or were paid less.
 One proposition suggests that the sesquiplicarius may have earned the equivalent of a legionary's pay, while a duplicarius in an ala earned more.
 Under Emperor Domitian, it is estimated that a cavalryman in a mixed cohort earned approximately 200 denarii annually, while an infantryman in the auxilia earned around 100 denarii.
-This pay structure reflects the differentiation in roles and responsibilities among Roman auxiliary troops, with higher pay awarded to those in cavalry units, specialized roles, or positions of greater authority.
+This pay structure shows the differentiation in roles and responsibilities among Roman auxiliary troops, with higher pay awarded to those in cavalry units, specialized roles, or positions of greater authority.